DineWithMe/Development-Tools/Front End/How To PWA Next.md

 ### 1. Generate manifest and icons

-Go to https://realfavicongenerator.net/ and create your manifest and icons, this website is probably the easiest to use.
+Go to https://realfavicongenerator.net/ and create your manifest and icons, this website is one of the easiest to use.
+(Edit: actually https://www.pwabuilder.com/ is better)

 You will have some option along the way, configure it if you want.